iamrobert/iamrobert.github.io/docs/adding_articles.md

-# Adding articles and content
+# Adding articles to Categories

 Articles are added by creating a new file in the respective directory.
 For example, to add a new artilce to the "Data Sources" category, just add the file to the `_data_sources` directory.